 Doctoral study is primarily conceived as individual study, where the professional relationship between the supervisor and the student is crucial.
 The supervisor is mainly an academic or scientific worker (e.g. an associate professor, professor or an expert on a given issue) who should be a guarantee of quality and proper leadership of the student through his or her national and international expertise and at the same time have sufficient time space for supervisoring the student.
 The supervisor is appointed and dismissed by the dean on the basis of a proposal of the subject area board (SAB) and prior approval of the Research Board of the faculty at which the student is enrolled for study.
 A supervisor may also be a person other than an employee of Charles University if a contract is concluded between Charles University, or the relevant faculty and a specific supervisor or workplace.
 The expression of mutual communication between the student and the supervisor is the fulfillment of an individual study plan.
 The position of supervisor is therefore not representative for doctoral studies.

-The supervisor may propose an SAB to appoint a consultant from among the experts of a given study programme who, thanks to his special expertise or methodological and technical possibilities, is able to lead the student within a certain factual or time section of the doctoral study.
+The supervisor may propose an SAB to appoint an advisor from among the experts of a given study programme who, thanks to his special expertise or methodological and technical possibilities, is able to lead the student within a certain factual or time section of the doctoral study.
 An advisor as a top specialist in a given field is able to lead the student and complement the supervisor's professional work.
 A n advisor for a given student is appointed and dismissed by the dean of the faculty on the proposal of the SAB.
 It may also be a person other than an employee of Charles University if a contract is concluded between Charles University or the relevant faculty and a specific advisor or workplace.